pymupdf/PyMuPDF/docs/page.rst

       PDF only: Sets the rotation of the page.

       :arg int rotate: An integer specifying the required rotation in degrees.
 Must be an integer multiple of 90.
+Values will be converted to one of 0, 90, 180, 270.

    .. index::
       pair: clip; showPDFpage